bu-rcs/bu-xnat/NOTES.md

 sudo systemctl start tomcat
 ```
   * Log in and take a look around.
 There should be fewer users/projects.

+* The above DID NOT WORK.
+Well, the database restore worked, but then XNAT failed to start up properly.
+I used pg_restore and the Sept 30 back up file to get XNAT back up and running.

 ### September 20, 2024
 * (brian) Modified the postgres backup script to use its custom binary format, which allows for much faster restores if that is needed.